w3b3d3v/kyodo-protocol/contracts/notes.md

 Agreement values are defined in stabletcoins but in the future can be paid with any currency.

 Functions:
-Cria agreements
+Create agreements
 Store agreements

 Receive payments and send them to Vault.
 Distribute Incentives for agreements made.

-# W3D Vault
+# Comunity Vault
 Stores the balances of professionals in USD.
 Tokens being minted in a 1:1 ratio